 To read more about the general results and country-specific factsheets, visit the Public Opinion website of the European Commission.

-That is why Citizens Engagement Activities, focusing on raising awareness and sharing information about EU-funded projects that have in their focus local development are so valuable.
-In the following week, Bulgarian nature lovers, experts and the general public will participate in an outdoor workshop, where they can explore and experience local nature.
-Throughout the workshop, nature guides will share their enthusiasm about wild nature and natural processes.
-They will examine EU-funded projects that have in the past, or are currently focusing on nature conservation and sustainable developmen and identify current threats and issues on a local level, that could be addressed with the support of the EU Cohesion policy.
+In the following week, Bulgarian nature lovers, experts and the general public participated in an outdoor workshop, where they could explore and experience local nature.
+Throughout the workshop, nature guides shared their enthusiasm about wild nature and natural processes with the focus on the last wild rivers of Europe.
+They also examined EU-funded projects that have in the past, or are currently focusing on nature conservation and sustainable development and identify current threats and issues on a local level, that could be addressed with the support of the EU Cohesion policy.